Shr3yash/eSKIMo/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open source community such an amazing place to learn, inspire, and create!
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!